scarimp/allan_donkey_car/readme.md

 Another python for iot devices [thonny](https://realpython.com/python-thonny/).
 Here documentation and [site](https://thonny.org/).
 Here the citation from [ruis Santos](https://rntlab.com/product/micropython-programming-with-esp32-and-esp8266/); and here the repository on github of [plugin of thonny](https://github.com/thonny) for esp32 et similia, and finally [here](https://github.com/thonny/thonny/wiki/MicroPython) for installing the plugin for esp32.
-Another article of Ruis Santos on [thonny](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/).
+Another article of Ruis Santos on [thonny](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/).Using esptool to flash [firmware](https://github.com/espressif/esptool) on esp32 devices.

 -------------------------------------------------------------------------------------